Your frequently asked questions, answered!

 When are the auditions for the Creative Practice emphasis?
-The auditions for the 2015-2016 academic year (which begins in June 2015) is January 10, 2015.
+The auditions for the 2016-2017 academic year (which begins in June 2016) will take place in January, 2016.
 The audition is by invitation only.

 - If I am accepted to the program, can I choose to defer my enrollment?

 If you are accepted to the program the option to defer for one academic year is a possibility.
 The admissions committee handles requests for deferment on a case-by-case basis.

 To request a deferment you will write a letter to the committee indicating your reason for the request, and your intentions for beginning your graduate degree program the following summer.
-If your deferment is granted, a non-refundable tuition deposit will be due approximately one month from the decision date.
+If your deferment is granted, a non-refundable tuition deposit will be due before the next priority deadline.

 - Is there a low residency option for the Design and Production emphasis?
 Our MFA degree does not have a low-res option for Design and Production.